Trusted Burlington Personal Injury Attorneys Ready To Help You

 There are two main reasons why an insurance company might deny your personal injury claim even though you thought you were fully covered.
 One reason might be that your coverage is not as comprehensive as you thought it was.
-Insurance policies are typically drafted by lawyers.
+Insurance policies are typically drafted by injury lawyers.
 They are meticulously worded, and you need to read the wording carefully before you accept a policy.
 The aftermath of a serious accident is no time to discover that your insurance policy contains a loophole that will allow your insurance company to deny coverage.

 Another possible reason is that your insurance company is playing games with you by applying an unreasonable interpretation to your policy language as an excuse to deny coverage.
 Alternatively, your insurance company might disagree with you about the value of your claim, or it may claim that the other party’s insurance company should bear liability.
 It is at this point that a skilled personal injury lawyer can be a great help to you.

 How will a delay in contacting a lawyer or seeking compensation hurt my case?

-The greatest danger in waiting to get a lawyer involved, of course, is missing the statute of limitations deadline for filing a lawsuit.
+The greatest danger in waiting to get an experienced personal injury lawyer involved, of course, is missing the statute of limitations deadline for filing a lawsuit.
 If this happens, the value of your claim will drop to zero.
 In Washington, the deadline to file a personal injury lawsuit is usually three years after the date of the injury, while the deadline for filing a wrongful death lawsuit is three years from the victim’s date of death.